Heart Health: Are Eggs Healthy for Your Heart?

 Eggs are consumed by many of us on a regular basis.
-Though they have remained a little controversial for their nutritional values and their effect on our body, still nobody can deny what an egg tastes like and how many benefits it provides.
+Though they have remained a little controversial for their nutritional values and their effect on our body, still nobody can deny what an egg taste like and how many benefits it provides.

 Eggs contain a multitude of nutrients which are necessary for the proper growth of our body.
 Many people are thriving hard to eat well and be slim and trim.
 However, nowadays many people do not just want to be all slim and trim but also wish to develop a life style which is healthy.